Kabuki Child Care Ltd.

 Kabuki Childcare Centre is ideally located right in the heart of the town centre.
 We are close to the College, Town Hall and Police Station, set in beautiful grounds, surrounded by trees and open green spaces.
 We offer childcare from 6 weeks old up to the age of 5 years providing a balanced curriculum that meets the requirements of the Early Years Foundation Stage and offer music and dance classes on a daily basis lead by our creative practitioner who has a degree in musical theatre.

 We offer 2 year funding as well as 3 & 4 year funding, including a stretched offer entitlement for children accessing 30 hours.
-To find out more details on the options of stretched funding you can call in or telephone the setting to speak to Sarah, our nursery manager.
+To find out more details on the options of stretched funding you can telephone the setting to speak to Sarah, our nursery manager.

 All of our children take part in group time sessions, where children develop language and communication skills.
 We follow a toolkit called Welcomm to enable our practitioners to assess a child's current level of speech and language and to customise a range of activities to suit each child's individual needs.
 From the age of 3 we follow Letters and Sounds to build speaking and listening skills and to prepare children for their early reading and writing skills.
 We also teach the children Makaton sign language and they sign and sing their favourite nursery rhymes.